ryanchenggg/lineart-extractor/README.md

 # Lineart Extractor

-A standalone tool for extracting clean lineart from images using MangaNinjia's LineAnimeDetector.
+A standalone tool for extracting clean lineart from images using LineAnimeDetector from ControlNet.
 Works with any image size without resolution constraints.

 ## Installation